Realising the Self

-* Who am I?
+- Who am I?
 What am I?
-What is my real identity?
+What is my true identity?

-* How to make my mind powerful?
-Breaking the mysteries of mind;
+- How do I make my mind powerful?

-* Why do we come under emotions, feelings, tension and stress
+- Why do we experience emotions, feelings, tension and stress?

-* How to enjoy this precious life?
-How to lead a life of peace and bliss?
+- How do I lead a life of peace and bliss?

 The human body is a complex pattern of physical energies.
-Atomic particles build together to form the organic structures and inorganic minerals, which perform the body’s chemical interactions, thus forming the basis of the hormonal and nervous control of the body.
-What we see as the old or young, ugly or beautiful, male or female, are also the differing levels of physical energies.
-However marvelous a machine the body may be, it is the presence of the non-physical conscious energy, the soul, which makes it function.
+Atomic particles bind together to form the organic structures and inorganic minerals which interact chemically to carry out the hormonal and nervous processes that run the body.
+What we see as old or young, ugly or beautiful, male or female are differing levels of physical energies.
+However marvellous a machine the body may be, it is the presence of the non-physical sentient energy, the soul, which makes it function.

-I am a living entity different from the body!
-Just as a person who speaks with the help of a telephone or listens to a call with the help of that instrument, has his entity different from that of the telephone – he himself being a living person who has the faculties or characteristics of feeling, thinking, willing and making effort.
-Similarly, the conscious entity in the body which uses the word “I” is different from the body which has eyes, ears, nose etc as it’s components.
-I am not the eyes, the ears or the mouth but I see with my eyes, speak through the mouth, hear with the ears and am their master.
-I am a soul (Atma), eternal and immortal.
-The body is mortal; I have got it to do actions and to experience the result of my actions.
-I am the doer and the one who experiences.
+I am a living entity separate from the body.
+Just as a man speaking on a telephone has an identity separate from that of the instrument – he being a living person who has the faculties of feeling, thinking, willing and making effort — the conscious entity in the body which uses the word “I” is different from the body, which has eyes, ears, limbs etc. as its components.
+I am not the eyes, ears or the mouth, but I see with my eyes, speak through my mouth, hear with my ears and am their master.
+I am a soul, eternal and immortal.
+The body is mortal; I act through it and experience the results of my actions.

 The soul is a living or a sentient being.
-It is said to be conscient or living because it can think and reflect; it can experience pleasure and pain, so also bliss and peace; it can bestir itself and make efforts and actions – good or bad.
-A soul has three faculties – mind, intellect and predispositions.
+It is said to be sentient or living because it can think and reflect; it can experience pleasure and pain as also bliss and peace; it can bestir itself and make efforts and actions, whether good or bad.
+The soul has three faculties – mind, intellect and predispositions.

-Mind is the thinking faculty of the soul.
+The mind is the thinking faculty of the soul.
 It is the mind that imagines, thinks and forms ideas.
 The thought process is the basis of all emotions, desires and sensations.
-It is through this faculty that, in an instant, thoughts can be projected to a distant place, past experiences and emotions can be relived or even the future can be anticipated.
-It is the mind that experiences the variations of moods.
-The mind is a faculty of the metaphysical soul, not be confused with the heart or the brain.
+It is through this faculty that thoughts can be projected to a distant place, past experiences and emotions can be relived and the future can be anticipated.
+It is the mind that experiences variations of mood.
+The mind is a faculty of the metaphysical soul, not to be confused with the brain.

-Intellect is used to assess thoughts.
-This is the faculty of understanding and decision-making which stands out as the most crucial faculty of the three.
-With the deepening and broadening of the intellect, clear understanding and the realization of the knowledge becomes natural, and the power to decide and reason becomes clear.
-It is the intellect which remembers, discriminates, judges and exercises its power in the form of will.
+The intellect is used to assess thoughts.
+It is the faculty of understanding and decision-making and stands out as the most crucial faculty of the three.
+With the broadening of the intellect, clear understanding and realization of knowledge becomes natural, and the power to decide and reason increases.
+It is the intellect that discriminates, judges and exercises its power in the form of will.

-Predispositions (called Sanskaras in hindi) are the “impressions” or “subconsciousness” which is the record of all the soul’s past experiences and actions.
-Sanskaras can take the forms of habits, talents, emotional temperaments, personality traits, beliefs, values or instincts.
-Every action as an experience either creates a sanskar ( this is how a habit begins) or reinforces an old one.
-Whatever impression is etched in the soul remains within it, forming a complete archive of all the experiences that the soul has had.
-When we speak of defects, specialties or virtues, we are referring to the sanskaras.
-The sanskaras are the basis of the soul’s individuality.
+Predispositions (called sanskars in Hindi) are the impressions or sub-consciousness which is a record of the soul’s past experiences and actions.
+Sanskars can take the form of habits, talents, emotional state, personality traits, beliefs, values or instincts.
+Every action either creates a sanskar (this is how a habit begins) or reinforces an old one.
+Whichever impression is etched on the soul remains there, forming a record of the experiences the soul has had.
+When we speak of someone’s defects, specialties or virtues, we are referring to sanskars, which are the basis of a person’s individuality.

 Seat of the Soul

-A soul is a tiny, metaphysical, conscient point of spiritual light.
-There are a finite number of souls.
-Each soul is eternal.
-They were never created, and will never be destroyed.
-Each soul is unique.
-We are all souls, unique and different and remain so eternally.
-As such, souls are invisible to the naked eyes, but one can experience it’s presence.
-A soul has no gender.
+A soul is a tiny, metaphysical, sentient point of spiritual light.
+The number of souls is finite and all souls are unique and eternal: they were never created and will never be destroyed.
+As such, souls are invisible to the naked eye but one can experience their presence.
+The soul has no gender.

-The intrinsic nature of the soul is that of love, peace, happiness, truth, bliss, purity.
-Therefore, souls always desire for experiences of these
+The intrinsic nature of the soul is that of love, peace, happiness, truth, bliss and purity.
+Therefore, souls always desire an experience of these qualities.

-A person is in body conscious when he/she identifies himself or herself with the physical body, ie when the thinking, feeling, actions and behaviors are with the awareness that he or she is a body.
-Being in body conscious is the root cause of all the evils in the world because the vices like lust, anger, greed, attachment and ego are all having their roots in body – consciousness
+A person is body-conscious when he/she identifies himself or herself with the physical body, i.e. when thinking, feelings, actions and behaviour are based on the awareness that one is a body.
+Body-consciousness is the root of all evil in the world because it gives rise to vices like lust, anger, greed, attachment and ego, under whose influence people perform wrong actions.

-When a person is in the state of awareness that “I am a Soul and not this physical body”, then he/she would be in soul consciousness.
-In other words, the person thinks, feels, acts, behaves, compares etc with the awareness that he or she is a soul, the master of the body.
-When in soul-consciousness, the original qualities of a soul naturally emerge.
-Then it is possible to experience lasting peace and bliss.
+When a person has the awareness that “I am a soul, and not this physical body”, then he/she is said to be soul-conscious.
+In other words, the person thinks, feels, acts and behaves with the awareness that he or she is a soul, the master of the body.
+In the state of soul-consciousness, the original qualities of the soul, such as love, peace, purity and truth, emerge naturally.
+Then it becomes possible to experience lasting peace and bliss.

-There are times when thoughts of distress and tension raise their ugly head.
-There are situations when a person searches for right answers.
+At times, questions that seem to have no answers arise in our minds and leave us angry, distressed, frustrated or depressed.
 Here are some typical examples – Why are we here?
 Why was I born here and he there?
-Why is she beautiful and I ugly?
-Why is so and so crippled for no apparent fault of theirs?
-Why does the egotistical bully who browbeats his business companions, fiddles his income tax returns and beats his wife, attain outstanding worldly success?
-Why does the timid, quiet little widow who has never said a harsh word to anyone, live in appalling conditions and die unwanted and uncared for?
-Why did he have to die?
-Why did he do that to me?
+Why is she beautiful and I am ugly?
+Why is so and so crippled for no apparent fault of his?
+Why does the egotistical bully who browbeats his business partners, fiddles his income tax returns and beats his wife attain outstanding success?
+Why did the quiet little widow who never said a harsh word to anyone live in appalling conditions and die unwanted and uncared for?
 Why is there so much suffering?
-Why this, why that?

-The most powerful instrument that mankind possesses is thought power.
+Man’s most powerful resource is thoughts.
 Thoughts build our consciousness and shape our attitude.
-One needs to know how important thoughts are.
-Every human creation we see in this world is due to powerful thoughts in human minds.
-Thoughts shape our world.
+Every human creation in the world is the product of thoughts.
 Thoughts are fertilized by knowledge.
-A person with a certain kind of knowledge usually creates thoughts in harmony with that knowledge.
-Knowledge gives wisdom; a person without knowledge is a person whose thoughts will be formed in ignorance.
+A person with a certain kind of knowledge usually creates thoughts related to that field of knowledge.

-Every action is preceded by thoughts.
-The quality of thoughts determines the quality of our karma.
-The karma in turn has good or bad effect on us.
+Thoughts determine the quality of our actions, which in turn have a good or bad effect on us.
 This again influences our thinking.
-So right thinking based on right knowledge is essential for leading a peaceful and contented life.
-Raja Yoga meditation helps us in doing the right thinking that leads to righteous actions.
-This also helps in remaining mentally strong amidst turbulent situations.
+So right thinking based on the right knowledge is essential for leading a happy life.
+Rajyoga meditation helps us create thoughts that lead to righteous actions, and to remain mentally strong in difficult situations.